• Skip to main content

 Nevertheless, in New York’s Sing Sing prison, Bozella was a model prisoner.

-While incarcerated, he earned a bachelor’s degree from Mercy College and a Master’s degree from New York Theological Seminary.
+While incarcerated, he earned a bachelor’s degree from Mercy College and a Master’s from New York Theological Seminary.

-More importantly, he threw himself into the sport of boxing, till he became the light heavyweight champion of Sing Sing.
+More importantly, he threw himself into the sport of boxing till he became the light heavyweight champion of Sing Sing.

 What’s Next